What is a ColecoVision ?.

 Many of the known games include Donkey Kong, Zaxxon, Lady Bug, Popeye, Burger Time, Galaxian, Gyruss, Gorf, and many many more.

-The last official game was produced and released in 1985, but the screen displayed 1984.
+The last official games was produced and released in 1985, but the screen displayed 1984.

 You can also chose to let other upgrade your ColecoVision with better picture, better Joysticks, pause feature etc.